 They’re an absolute lifesaver when you need to duck under big waves in the chilly ocean and can save you from the dreaded brain freeze/ ice cream head you feel in very cold water.

-A changing robe or changing poncho is a good idea if regularly surf in cold conditions.
+A changing robe or poncho is a good idea if you regularly surf in cold conditions.

-You’ll spend a lot of time peeling your wetsuit on and off in car parks and a good changing robe saves both your body temperature and your modesty
+You’ll spend much time peeling your wetsuit on and off in car parks, and a good changing robe saves your body temperature and modesty.

 Rather than dragging your loved one to sit on the beach for hours with a camera, you can film yourself in action on every wave with an awesome bit of surf gear called a Go-Pro.

-While the majority of surf watches provide you with the local swell, wind and tide data watches like the Rip Curl Search GPS 2 go way beyond that with digital displays of your waves and even stats on your aerials and rotations.
+While most surf watches provide the local swell, wind and tide data watches like the Rip Curl Search GPS 2 go way beyond that with digital displays of your waves and even stats on your aerials and rotations.

 Surf watches are a perfect way for a beginner to monitor their surfing progress in real-time using data and statistics.